datacarpentry/astronomy-python/_episodes/03-motion.md

 - "When you make a scatter plot, adjust the size of the markers and their transparency so the figure is not overplotted; otherwise it can misrepresent the data badly."
 - "For simple scatter plots in Matplotlib, `plot` is faster than `scatter`."
 - "An Astropy `Table` and a Pandas `DataFrame` are similar in many ways and they provide many of the same functions.
 They have pros and cons, but for many projects, either one would be a reasonable choice."
-- "To store data from a Pandas `DataFrame`, a good option is an HDF file, which can contain multiple Datasets."
+- "To store data from a Pandas `DataFrame`, a good option is an HDF5 file, which can contain multiple Datasets."
 ---

 {% include links.md %}

-# 3. Proper Motion

-In the previous lesson, we wrote a query to select stars from the region of the sky where we expect GD-1 to be, and saved the results in a FITS file.
+In the previous episode, we wrote a query to select stars from the region of the sky where we expect GD-1 to be, and saved the results in a FITS file.

-Now we'll read that data back and implement the next step in the analysis, identifying stars with the proper motion we expect for GD-1.
+Now we will read that data back in and implement the next step in the analysis, identifying stars with the proper motion we expect for GD-1.

 > ## Outline
 >
-> 1. We'll read back the results from the previous lesson, which we
+> 1. We will read back the results from the previous lesson, which we
 > saved in a FITS file.
 >
-> 2. Then we'll transform the coordinates and proper motion data from
+> 2. Then we will transform the coordinates and proper motion data from
 > ICRS back to the coordinate frame of GD-1.
 >
-> 3. We'll put those results into a Pandas `DataFrame`, which we'll use
+> 3. We will put those results into a Pandas `DataFrame`, which we will use
 > to select stars near the centerline of GD-1.
 >
-> 4. Plotting the proper motion of those stars, we'll identify a region
+> 4. Plotting the proper motion of those stars, we will identify a region
 > of proper motion for stars that are likely to be in GD-1.
 >
-> 5. Finally, we'll select and plot the stars whose proper motion is in
+> 5. Finally, we will select and plot the stars whose proper motion is in
 > that region.
 {: .checklist}

 ## Starting from this episode

-In the previous episode, we ran a query on the Gaia server and downloaded data for roughly 140,000 stars and saved the data in a FITS file.
+In the previous episode, we ran a query on the Gaia server, downloaded data for roughly 140,000 stars, and saved the data in a FITS file.
 We will use that data for this episode.
 Whether you are working from a new notebook or coming back from a checkpoint, reloading the data will save you from having to run the query again.

-If you are starting this episode here or starting this episode in a new notebook, you will need to run the following lines of code:
+If you are starting this episode here or starting this episode in a new notebook, you will need to run the following lines of code.

 This imports previously imported functions:
 ~~~